System explainer · Steam Frame

 | Store logic | SteamVR headset | SteamOS headset for the Steam library |

 Steam Frame’s per-eye pixel count is roughly double Index’s: about 4.7 million pixels per eye versus 2.3 million.
-That is a big clarity jump.
-Index still has one advantage for purists: it is a direct PC VR headset with no wireless compression step.
-Steam Frame needs to prove its wireless link, foveated streaming, tracking, and latency are good enough to replace that cable for most users.
+That is a large resolution increase, although resolution alone does not establish perceived clarity.
+Index still has a direct PC connection with no wireless compression step.
+Steam Frame needs to prove its wireless link, foveated streaming, tracking, and latency can replace that cable for most users.

 Steam Frame vs Quest 3

 The Quest 3 comparison is unavoidable but can be misleading.
 Quest 3 is a mature standalone VR headset with a huge standalone software ecosystem.
-Steam Frame is trying to be a Steam-first headset that can stream PC VR, run SteamOS, use Steam compatibility layers, and support Android-style VR apps.
+Steam Frame instead combines PC VR streaming, SteamOS, compatibility layers, and Android-style VR app support around a Steam-first library.

 Quest 3 is still stronger if you want the safest standalone VR ecosystem today.
-Steam Frame is more interesting if your library, habits, and future plans are centered on Steam.
+Steam Frame may fit better if your library, habits, and future plans are centered on Steam.

 Until Valve announces the final Steam Frame price, the Quest 3 comparison is incomplete.
 Quest 3 is a known retail product with an established standalone store.
-Steam Frame is more interesting for Steam-first users, but its value depends heavily on Valve’s final price, the included wireless adapter’s real-world quality, and how much of the local Steam library earns good Frame Verified labels.
+For Steam-first users, Frame’s value will depend on Valve’s final price, the included wireless adapter’s real-world quality, and how much of the local Steam library earns good Frame Verified labels.

 Steam Frame and Steam Machine may be the real pairing

-Steam Frame gets more interesting paired with Steam Machine.
-A high-end gaming PC can stream to Steam Frame, but Valve’s new Steam Machine could be the cleaner living-room pairing: SteamOS box under the TV, Steam Frame on the head, Steam Controller on the couch.
+Steam Machine could be Frame’s cleanest living-room host.
+A high-end gaming PC can also stream to the headset, but Valve’s pairing keeps a SteamOS box under the TV, Steam Frame on the head, and Steam Controller on the couch.
 Steam Deck made Steam portable.
-Steam Machine aims to make Steam easier in the living room.
-Steam Frame aims to make Steam work in a headset.
-Together, they point to Valve building a Steam hardware ecosystem.
+Steam Machine and Steam Frame extend it to the living room and a headset.

-That ecosystem idea is promising, but it still depends on details buyers do not have yet: final price, launch timing, wake behavior, latency, battery life, and compatibility coverage.
+The pairing still depends on details buyers do not have: final price, launch timing, wake behavior, latency, battery life, and compatibility coverage.

-Steam Frame has a real chance to punch above what people expect from a standalone headset because Valve controls so much of the experience: SteamOS, Steam, Steam Input, Proton, SteamVR, the wireless adapter, the headset-side software, and the compatibility labels.
-That is the same reason Steam Deck worked.
-Steam Deck did not win because it had the strongest hardware.
-It won because Valve matched a realistic performance target with a fixed device, a useful UI, Proton, per-game settings, and clear compatibility expectations.
+Valve controls SteamOS, Steam, Steam Input, Proton, SteamVR, the wireless adapter, the headset software, and the compatibility labels.
+Steam Deck shows the benefit of that integration: Valve paired a realistic performance target with fixed hardware, a useful UI, Proton, per-game settings, and clear compatibility expectations.

 Steam Frame could follow that pattern by making the right path easier: stream demanding games from a PC, run lighter or optimized games locally, use foveated streaming to improve wireless quality, and tell users which games run well.
 It does not need to make a mobile chip act like a desktop GPU.